Variable aggregation for nonlinear optimization problems: Mathematical background

 A subset of variables $v$ and constraints $\tilde g(u,v)=0$ to eliminate is represented programmatically as a matching, or a set of variable-constraint edges in the bipartite incidence graph.
 We refer to a matching that is used for variable aggregation as an {\it elimination order} or an {\it aggregation set}.
 While we refer to Problem \eqref{eqn:reduced-nlopt} as a {\it reduced-space} optimization problem, it may have more constraints (where ``constraint'' is defined to exclude variable bounds) than the original problem.
 This is because bounds on the eliminated variables, $v$, in the original problem are converted to inequality constraints in the reduced-space problem.
 While aggregating a variable eliminates an {\it equality} constraint, it may introduce up to two additional {\it inequality} constraints if the variable has upper and lower bounds.

 Identifying whether a general subset of variables and constraints $v$ and $\tilde g(u,v)=0$ is nonsingular over a domain of interest involves solving a global optimization problem, which is beyond the scope of our intended presolve application.
-However, it is sufficient (but not necessary) for the constraints to have the form given by Lemma \ref{lma:semilinear}.
+However, it is sufficient (but not necessary) for the constraints to have the form given by Lemma \ref{lma:semilinear}, which uses the following definition: \begin{definition} A matrix $A\in\mathbb{R}^{n\times n}$ is \textit{strictly lower triangular} if $A_{ij}=0$ for all $i\leq j$. \end{definition} \noindentThat is, a strictly lower triangular matrix is lower triangular with an empty diagonal. \begin{lemma} Let